 You should also think at least 2 years ahead and consider the requirements for your CRM as your business scales.
-More so, you'll need to plan the testing of the new system and making adjustments based on the tests.
-Meanwhile, it'll be critical to planning how to onboard your employees on these systems.
+More so, you'll need to plan the testing of the new system and make adjustments based on the tests.
+Meanwhile, it'll be critical to plan how to onboard your employees on these systems.

 As you see, CRM implementation takes time and effort.

-A great way to ensure the smooth implementation of CRM for small business is to work with tech consultants who have experience building, testing, and deploying software solutions for growing businesses.
+A great way to ensure the smooth implementation of CRM for small businesses is to work with tech consultants who have experience building, testing, and deploying software solutions for growing businesses.